GeoscienceAustralia/galileoQC/docs/source/about.md

 *Mark Dransfield* {sub-ref}`today`

+:::{note}
+__pe*ga*susQC__ is at early stage of development and will keep improving in the future.
+The commonly used functions in the API should be quite stable, but minor utilities could change in the next version.
+If you find any bugs or would like to request any enhancements, please raise an issue on GitHub.

 ## Acknowledgements

 Lots of help from various people at GA, particularly Roger Miller, Yvette Poudjom Djomani, Negin Moghaddam, Mike Barlow, Anandaroop Ray, and Jack McCubbine.